 Design ethics is not about the inherent value of your work, but whether the work you do choose to do aligns with your values and a broader set of human economic, social and ecological values.- Joanna Peña-Bickley

 The path to personalization at scale is riddled jagged ethical questions.
 Design Ethics require design leaders to honestly consider the impact their work has on the world.
-The May 2018 enactment of GDPR in the EU, The US Senate Intelligence Committee's report on Information Warfare on the electorate and the televised hearings of tech CEOs spotlighting luddite lawmakers in the United States, It is no wonder that the topic of Ethical Design with Data continues to grow with a whopping 33,430,000 active conversations in social media and on top of mind for every design influencer who I’ve spoke with in the last year.
+The May 2018 enactment of GDPR in the EU, The US Senate Intelligence Committee's report on Information Warfare on the electorate and the televised hearings of tech CEOs spotlighting luddite lawmakers in the United States, It is no wonder that the topic of Ethical Design with Data continues to grow with a whopping 33,430,000 active conversations in social media.
+This data compliments a 2019 survey conducted by the Center for Data Innovation that found that 58% of Americans are willing to allow third parties to collect at least some of their personal data, including biometrics and medical data.
+Moreover, 85% of those consumers also say that cybersecurity and privacy are among the biggest risks facing society.

-In my research, I observed a generational and technographic divide between those who were demanding a professional code of conduct for all practicing designers to traditional creative leaders taking an apathetic and often conspiratorial view or stance to their contributions to the systemic economic, social and ecological problems of our time.
+During the course of my research among influential designers, I observed both a generational and technographic divide between those who were demanding a professional code of conduct for all practicing designers to those who believed topics of design with data ethics we're outside of their control.
+Even more concerning was the level of either apathetic or conspiratorial views about how designers and their contributions actually contribute and cause systemic economic, social and ecological problems.

 Emerging technologies, like IoT, Ai, Blockchain and quantum computing inevitably have both merits and risks.
 Design executives are deeply weighing the extent to which the benefits are maximized and the risks mitigated with quality of principles and tenants in addition to governance mechanisms – policies, norms, standards and incentives that shape the development and deployment of technologies.